 American Heart Month - Tips to Stay Heart Healthy

-February is American Heart Month, and with recently published research indicating blood pressure control has worsened in both men and women since the onset of the COVID-19 pandemic, it’s important to use this month to get a blood pressure screening and focus on becoming heart healthy.
-Below are tips for everyone to become heart healthy this February.
+February is American Heart Month.
+Use this month to get a blood pressure screening and focus on becoming heart healthy.
+Below are five tips for the whole family to become heart healthy this February.

 - Get Moving: Being physically active every day is not only fun, it can also improve the function of your heart.
 Plan and schedule opportunities for active play; for example, include a brisk 10-minute trip around the block after meals or a 10-minute walking break during the day.